Jewels of Anne of Denmark: Disposal of a royal collection

-King James asked Cranfield to bring a selection of jewels to him from the Tower of London in March 1623, including the queen's fine pendant diamonds, and jewels "fittest for the wearing of women".
+King James asked Lionel Cranfield to bring a selection of jewels to him from the Tower of London in March 1623, including the queen's fine pendant diamonds, and jewels "fittest for the wearing of women".
 In 1623 these and others jewels were sent to Spain during the Spanish Match, some with Francis Stewart including the "Portugal diamond".
 An inventory was made in May 1625 of a chest of her remaining jewels, including the circlet, the crown used at her Scottish coronation in 1590, and a head attire with nine great round pearls.

+The auditor Francis Gofton made an inventory of jewels at the Tower of London in October 1625, with a view to pawning them in the Low Countries to raise money to meet the undertakings of the Treaty of The Hague (1625).
+Gofton listed the contents of the "Cheste of the late Quene Anne", which included a "rock ruby in fashion of a harte in a collet", an "olde crosse of gold sett with sixe diamonds of an olde cutt, fower table rubies, fower round perles, and a flatt perle pendante", and a gold chain and 60 buttons and 70 "Spanish work" aglets made to hold scented ambergris.
+This group of jewels was appraised for sale in June 1629 by the goldsmiths James Heriot, Philip Jacobson, Thomas Simpson, and William Tirrey, prior to sale by Francis Cottington, James Maxwell, and George Bingley.
+Other jewels earmarked for sale at this time included two half pearls from the Mirror of Great Britain.

-Jewels including the circlet were acquired and sold in 1630 by James Maxwell, 1st Earl of Dirletoun.
-The crown of the Scottish queens, possibly made for Mary of Guise by John Mosman in 1540 was in the Tower of London in 1649, described as a "small crown found in an iron chest, formerly in the Lord Cottington's charge".
+Jewels including the coronation circlet were acquired and sold in 1630 by James Maxwell, 1st Earl of Dirletoun.
+Gold plate with her name and arms was pawned with Charles and Peter de Latfeur in Holland in 1635.
+The crown of the Scottish queens, possibly made for Mary of Guise by John Mosman in 1540, may have been in the Tower of London in 1649, described as a "small crown found in an iron chest, formerly in the Lord Cottington's charge".

 Charles I gave Princess Mary a crystal casting bottle set with rubies and diamonds with a chain featuring his mother's "AR" cipher at her marriage to the Prince of Orange on 30 April 1641.